StraightLine

 These management fees are the only way in which StraightLine is compensated.
 Only our clients pay us.
 In addition, you will incur charges related to expenses charged by mutual funds and ETFs to their shareholders, wire transfer and electronic fund fees, but generally you will not incur transaction fees.
 Such charges and fees are in addition to our advisory fee.

 For accounts managed by a sub-advisor, their fees are billed quarterly, in advance or in arrears.
 These fees are in addition to our management fees.
 You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.
+For more information regarding our advisory fees, please see additional details in our firm’s Form ADV Part 2A brochure that can be found at https://adviserinfo.sec.gov.

 What are your legal obligations to me when acting as my investment adviser?
 How else does your firm make money and what conflicts of interest do you have?

-When we act as your investment adviser, we have to act in your best interest and not put our interest ahead of yours.
+When we act as your investment adviser, we must act in your best interest and not put our interests ahead of yours.
 At the same time, the way we make money creates some conflicts with your interests.
-You should understand and ask us about these conflicts because they can affect the investment advice, we provide you.
+You should understand and ask us about these conflicts because they can affect the investment advice that we provide you.
 Here are some examples to help you understand what this means.
-Transfers: Our firm and our associated persons receive income from the management of accounts under our care at various custodians.
-This creates a conflict if we recommend transferring an account to our care.
-Please refer to Item 5 (Fees and Compensation) of our Form ADV Part 2A.
-When transferring client accounts, the client's best interest will be the main determining factor.

-We recommend Charles Schwab as the custodian for our clients' accounts.
-Schwab's services include research, brokerage, custody and access to mutual funds and other investments that are otherwise available only to institutional investors.
-Some of these other products and services assist us in managing and administering clients' accounts, this creates a conflict of interest since these services benefit us and you may or may not benefit from them.
+•We recommend Charles Schwab as the custodian for our clients’ accounts.
+Schwab’s services include research, brokerage, custody, and access to mutual funds and other investments that are otherwise available only to institutional investors.
+Some of these other products and services assist us in managing and administering clients’ accounts, this creates a conflict of interest since these services benefit us and you may or may not benefit from them.

-In addition, StraightLine is a licensed insurance agency and some of our advisers are licensed insurance agents.
-When a client purchases insurance products from StraightLine we will receive a commission: commissionable compensation is a conflict of interest.
+• In addition, StraightLine is a licensed insurance agency, and some of our advisers are licensed insurance agents.
+When a client purchases insurance products from Straight Line, we will receive a commission: commissionable compensation is a conflict of interest.

-• How might your conflicts of interest affect me, and how will you address them?
+How might your conflicts of interest affect me, and how will you address them?

-For additional information, please refer to our Form ADV Part 2A, Item 11 (Interest in Client Transactions and Personal Trading).How do your financial professionals make money?Our financial professionals' compensation may vary based on different factors.
+Our financial professionals’ compensation may vary based on different factors.
 Our professionals receive a salary that is set by reference to industry standards.
-They are also eligible to receive a bonus based on various factors-these can be individual goal based or firm goal-based, and can be tied to growth in client base, assets under management, and net new assets.
+They are also eligible to receive a bonus based on various factors–these can be individual goal- based or firm goal-based, and can be tied to growth in client base, assets under management, and net new assets.
 This could cause a conflict of interest as increasing assets in accounts may affect compensation.

-Do you or your financial professionals have legal or disciplinary history?No. A free search tool to research us and our financial professionals is available at Investor.gov/CRS.
+Do you or your financial professionals have legal or disciplinary history?

-• As a financial professional, do you have any disciplinary history?
-For what type of conduct?
+As a financial professional, do you have any disciplinary

-Additional InformationAdditional information about our services is available by visiting www.straightline.com.
+Additional information about our services is available by visiting www.straightline.com.
 If you would like to request a copy of this relationship summary, contact us at [email protected] or telephone at 248-269-8366 or 877-338-4032.

-• Who is my primary contact person?
+Who is my primary contact person?
 Is he or she a representative of an investment adviser or a broker-dealer?
-Who can I talk to if I have concerns about how this person is treating me?

 Client Tools